ppalex7/SourcePawnCompletions/README.md

 ## Usage

-SP Completions is automatically active on .sp and .inc files.
+SourcePawn Completions is automatically active on .sp and .inc files.
 The completion list updates whenever you stop typing for 1 second or when you save the file.

 ## Aslo recommend
 To take full advantage recommend to install the following packages: